-What Are McKenzie Back Extensions?
+What Are McKenzie Back Extensions For Disc Protrusion Treatment?

 McKenzie back extensions are a type of exercise that helps reduce pain caused by disc protrusion.
 These exercises involve repetitively extending (arching) back while lying on your stomach or sitting upright.
 During each repetition, you should focus on relaxing your muscles to allow for full range of motion in your spine.
 As you do this exercise regularly, it should help to reduce pain caused by disc protrusion over time.
 There are different stages to the back extensions, depending on how the pain shoots down leg (peripheralization) or pain climbs up to the back source called (centralization).